First French War of Religion (1562–1563): Assassination of the duc de Guise

 On 18 March, the day before the peace of Amboise was declared, Poltrot de Méré was executed in Paris before a large crowd.
-His end was brutal, and his limbs were put before each gate of the city, with his body burned to ashes in the place de Grève.
+His end was brutal and his limbs were put before each gate of the city, with his body burned to ashes in the place de Grève.
 This was followed a day later by an elaborate funeral procession for the late duc de Guise.
 The procession featured many militiamen wielding arquebuses, nobles, clerics and various bourgeois Parisians.
-Jean de La Fosse estimated there was over 10,000 participants in the funeral.
-This differentiated it from other princely funerals of the century which did not enjoy such bourgeois participation.
+Jean de La Fosse estimated there were over 10,000 participants in the funeral.
+This differentiated it from other princely funerals of the century, which did not enjoy such bourgeois participation.

 For Catherine, the death of Guise was a blessing, as she was provided room of her own to manoeuvre politically.
-The Guise were destroyed as a political force, with the late ducs young son, the prince de Joinville only 13 years old.
-Joinville was established as the new governor of Champagne, though during the boys minority the charge would be exercised by his uncle the duc d'Aumale.
+The Guise were destroyed as a political force, with the late ducs young son, the prince de Joinville, only 13 years old.
+Joinville was established as the new governor of Champagne, though during the boy's minority the charge would be exercised by his uncle the duc d'Aumale.

 Final negotiations

 Catherine resolved to bring about peace, and to this end Condé and Montmorency were released from their respective captivities so that they might negotiate.
-Their negotiations began on 6 March and they were accompanied by the royal secrétaire de Laubespine, d'Andelot, the Protestant governor of Orléans Saint-Cyr and his subordinate Jean d'Aubigné, and Montmorency's second son the baron de Damville.
+Their negotiations began on 6 March and they were accompanied by the royal secrétaire de Laubespine, d'Andelot, the Protestant governor of Orléans, Saint-Cyr and his subordinate Jean d'Aubigné, and Montmorency's second son, the baron de Damville.
 Montmorency was old, and Condé was keen to return to court.
-Condé initially moved for the re-establishment of the Edict of Saint-Germain but this was unacceptable to Montmorency's sensibilities.
-They therefore quickly reached agreement which was signed by the parties on 13 March on the Île aux Bœufs.
+Condé initially moved for the re-establishment of the Edict of Saint-Germain, but this was unacceptable to Montmorency's sensibilities.
+They therefore quickly reached agreement, which was signed by the parties on 13 March on the Île aux Bœufs.